RafaelFaisca32/desofs2024_M1C_3/Documentation/AbuseCases/abusecases.md

 ### Countermeasures:
 Specify how the information will be given to the customer in order for him to know if something is wrong.
 Previously, educate users about identifying phishing attempts.

-# UC6 - As the Driver, I want to signal the start and end of a Transport that has been provided by me so that I can finish my Service.
+# UC6 - As the Driver, I want to signal the start and end of a Transport that has been provided to me so that I can finish my Service.

 ## False Start Signal: